creativecreatorormaybenot/clock/README.md

 * No premade widgets from the standard library were used in my own code, i.e.</a> every `RenderObject` in the tree of the clock was custom created by me.

+  + Accessibility was implemented customly and it had to because I did not use any prebuilt widgets that come with `Semantics` implementations.

 * No assets were used.
 The bullet point would be a bit short without this second sentence.

 * I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did) nor the rendering layer.<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
 The Flutter trees are pretty neat, so we should use them (they make the app reactive) :)